If you are beginning to drive, prepare to dig deep to pay for car insurance.

 The risk of car crashes is highest among teens aged 16 to 19 than in any other age group, according to the Centers for Disease Control & Prevention.
 And per mile driven, teen drivers 16 to 19 are almost three times as likely to be in a fatal crash than drivers 20 or older.

-It is safe to say that car insurance for your new driver will not be cheap.
-But there are still some intelligent ways to save while ensuring you have sufficient coverage.
+It is safe to say that car insurance for a new driver will not be cheap.
+But there are still ways to save while ensuring you have sufficient coverage.

 Key Highlights